rantahar/introduction-to-mpi/_episodes/12-profiling.md

 The + and - sign denote that are included and filtered out.
 The * character denotes a region that is partially filtered.

-Once you are happy with the filter, it can then be passed to scorep with the SCOREP_FILTERING_FILE environment variable
+Once you are happy with the filter, it can then be passed to Score-P with the `SCOREP_FILTERING_FILE` environment variable
 ~~~
 export SCOREP_FILTERING_FILE=poisson.filter
 scorep mpicc -o poisson poisson_main_mpi.c poisson_step_mpi.c